 Special minors or areas of emphasis:

-Why did you pursue this degree at UNI?
+Why did you choose to pursue this degree at UNI?

-What path did you take to achieve your degree?
+What kind of path did you take to achieve your degree?

 What does completing your degree mean to you?

 Completing my degree is an accomplishment that I've been working towards for a long time.
 It's shown me that I can do hard things.

 What was it like to complete a degree in public health in the midst of a pandemic -- from the perspective of someone both living it and studying public health?

 I learned a lot about public health during the pandemic.
 There are scary realities you have to face when working in public health, but there are also things that make you hopeful.
 Seeing public health in action from people all across the world showed me the hard-working and brave people I will be working amongst soon.